OTI Festival: Participation

+Production

+Format

+Each participating broadcaster, or group of broadcasters participating together, submitted an original song representing its country, to be performed in a live television programme broadcast via satellite simultaneously to all of them.
+(Note: Although the participating broadcasters received the festival live, they were not obligated to broadcast it live in their respective countries.)
+In addition to be original, the songs in the competition had to be performed live accompanied by a light orchestra, have a maximum duration of three minutes, and the lyrics in Spanish or Portuguese.
+The festival was a one-night event, although on five editions (1991, 1994, 1997, 1998, and 2000) it was a two-night event with a semi-final and a final.

+The programme was staged by one, or jointly by several, of the participant broadcasters and was transmitted from a selected venue in the host city.
+Although it was usually held in indoor venues such as theaters, auditoriums, or convention centers, the 1975 festival was held in a television studio, and the 1995 and 1997 festivals were held outdoors.
+The organizers provided a full light orchestra and a choir of backing singers to accompany all the competing entries.
+Each participating delegation could bring its own conductor to lead the orchestra in the performance of its entry, with the host musical director available to conduct those that did not bring their own conductor.

+A draw to determine the running order was held in advance.
+The competing acts performed sequentially following that running order, and they were presented by the hosts who announced the name of the country, the song, the songwriter(s), the conductor, and the performer(s).
+Occasionally, these introductions were made by a guest celebrity.
+The show used to feature top-level guest artists who performed in the opening or interval act, and sometimes between the competing entries.

 Hosting

 The Congress Palace of Madrid was the first venue of the OTI Festival.

 The location of the festival was decided following two criteria throughout its history.
 Initially, the winning broadcaster would organize and stage the contest the following year.
-Because many participating broadcasters were suffering from political and economic instability in their countries, the OTI decided, just before the 1977 edition, to drop that rule and open a selection process to choose the host broadcaster starting with the 1978 edition, to which all its members were eligible to apply.
+Because many participating broadcasters were suffering from political and economic instability in their countries, the OTI decided, just before the 1977 festival, to drop that rule and open a selection process to choose the host broadcaster starting with the 1978 edition, to which all its members were eligible to apply.
 The 1977 festival was won by Nicaragua, which was not able to host the 1978 festival due to the Nicaraguan Revolution, becoming the first to not be able to do so.
 The 1999 edition, which was going to be held in Veracruz, had to be suspended due to the severe flooding that occurred in early October in the country, which devastated the city.

 Spain and Mexico were the countries that hosted the contest the most, with six editions each one.
-In total, the festival was hosted in thirteen different countries, out of the twenty-seven that ever participated.
+In total, the festival was hosted in thirteen countries, out of the twenty-seven that ever participated.